mbund/blog/content/posts/interactive-security-sandbox/index.md

 Note that this check happens after the standard user/group permissions checks, and that an LSM can even deny `root` the ability to perform actions.

 The primary goal of an LSM is to reduce the attack surface of a compromised program.
-They used to be more useful when production servers ran binaries directly, to make sure that it can't read files isn't supposed to for example.
+They used to be more useful when production servers ran binaries directly, to make sure that it can't read files it isn't supposed to for example.
 Nowadays we have Docker, so the process is more isolated by default.
 Nevertheless, it is still productive to have a look at the LSM ecosystem.